A balanced diet containing all six essential nutrients is critical for your dog’s health.

 - Remove the core from each slice

-- Chunk the remaining pineapple slices into 2cm cubes
+- Cut the remaining pineapple slices into 2cm cubes

 Make sure you always prepare the pineapple into small bite sized cubes before you use it as a snack for your dog.